l0k18/go-wbbst/README.md

         14           11           8           4
     16      --   --      --    --   --     --    2
 ```

+(This wing-shaped result will not always be the rule, but will happen a lot, and has a poetic symmetry considering the avian theme of my other work)

 Now the tree is balanced, and we have two 3 step paths, on each side, and every other slot in the rows is only 2 step paths, and every spot is filled.